rchampeimont/transition-stories/CFI’s Downfall into Transphobia.md

 ## The Analysis

 I searched for articles about trans issues on CFI’s blog, their magazine (*Free Inquiry*), and their public communications.
-I then categorized each article into three groups: supportive, neutral, or anti-trans.
+I then categorized each article into three groups: **supportive, neutral, or anti-trans**.

 To minimize confirmation bias, I asked ChatGPT to classify them for me.
 I provided the following prompt: